beetcb/idealBlog/README.md

 ### idealBlog 💡
-Collect my idea of blog posts
+Collecting my idea of blog posts

 ### here is a template 📃
 - [ ] unfinished idea 💮